 Vinegar is produced when acetic acid bacteria convert ethanol (alcohol) to acetic acid.
 This is an aerobic process.
 Meaning that the bacteria need oxygen to do their work.

-So unlike other ferments, vinegar cannot be made in a closed container.
+So unlike other ferments, vinegar cannot be made in a closed, air-tight container.

 There are actually a number of different ways to make vinegar.

 - Spontaneous vinegar: Juice can spontaneously ferment into hard cider then vinegar.
 This relies on a bit of luck because mold and kahm yeast also enjoy spontaneously fermenting juice.

 - Simple juice vinegar: Mixing juice with a vinegar mother will ensure a good ferment.
 It results in rich and flavorful vinegar.